 This chapter is relevant to Section G3(i) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "describe and explain cardiac output curves, vascular function curves and their correlation".
-This is another element of cardiovascular physiology which is a very attractive candidate for vivas and short answer questions, and it is surprising that it has only ever appeared once, as Question 13 from the second paper of 2011.
+This element of cardiovascular physiology which is a very attractive candidate for vivas and short answer questions, and it is surprising that it has only ever appeared once, as Question 13 from the second paper of 2011.
 Though the question asked us to "discuss the regulation of cardiac output", what the examiners clearly meant was "explain how the Guyton model describes the relationship of cardiac output and venous return".

 - The cardiac function curve is cardiac output as a function of right atrial pressure.

 - As contractility increases, the curve shifts up